 - Hazelnut Chocolate Travel Bar with rich chocolate ganache, hazelnut salted caramel and hazelnut whipped ganache.

 And what else can I say about those beauties?
 Some people know I am not a sweet-tooth person.
-I like chocolate and wouldn’t chose mince pies as my favourite Christmas pudding.
+I like chocolate and wouldn’t choose mince pies as my favourite Christmas pudding.

 However, this festive selection of mini-tea cakes and sweets made my day.
 I love this mince pie tartlet and I would honestly marry it.
 It’s one of the most delicate Christmas desserts I ever tried.